sevenwestmedia-labs/json-react-layouts/README.md

 ])

 // Example 2
-const definition = routeBuilder.compositions([
+const definition = layout.compositions([
     type: '50-50-layout',
     contentAreas: {
         left: [
-            routeBuilder.component({ // This is where your compilation error will be
+            layout.component({ // This is where your compilation error will be
                 type: 'header',
                 props: {
                     tet: 'My page header' // This is wrong